 - 1/2 teaspoon cayenne pepper

 Heat olive oil in a skillet over medium-high heat.
 Add the pork loin to the hot skillet and sear until golden brown on each side, approximately 8-10 minutes per side.
 Season with salt and black pepper, to taste.
-Remove from skillet and transfer tenderloin to a baking sheet.
+Remove from skillet and transfer the pork loin to a baking sheet.
 Reserve the skillet.

 Place the baking sheet into the oven and roast until the pork reaches an internal temperature of 145°, about 20-25 minutes.
 Remove from the oven.
 Tent to keep warm and set aside.